masteruby/masteruby.github.io/weekly-rails/_posts/2014-06-06-how-to-create-link-aggregation-site-in-rails.md

   float: right;
 }
 {% endhighlight %}

+Here we've added green background to our navigation, add some place between elements and

 Ok let's run rails server to see whatwe've created.
 We'll end up with menu like this: